 If you go into any Vodafone, Optimus, or TMN store at the airport or in the Portuguese city you land in, the staff should be able to help with installing the local SIM into your phone (assuming your phone is unlocked).

 It’s super cheap and simple, so there’s really no reason not to get one.
-Although Wifi is available at most cafes and accommodations, I always suggest getting a local SIM Card for safety and convenience reasons, especially if your a solo female backpacker.
+Although Wifi is available at most cafes and accommodations, I always suggest getting a local SIM Card for safety and convenience reasons, especially if you’re a solo female backpacker.

 Being able to call someone in case of an emergency or navigate your way out of a sticky situation with Google Maps, is worth every penny.
 Especially when those pennies equate to 10 euros.